 Kjell Inge Røkke has personal economic interests as owner of the company’s main shareholder, TRG Holding AS.
 Neither the President and CEO nor any member of the executive management is a member of the Aker ASA board.

-Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the Board Chairman, and the President and CEO.
-The board instructions also contain rules on board schedules, notification and chairing of board meetings, decision-making, the President and CEO’s duty to disclose information to the board, confidentiality, impartiality and other issues.
+Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.